Things to consider

 - facilities: Do you offer accessible toilets?
 If your event involves staged performances, will you have a viewing area for wheelchair users?
 Are toilets communal or separated by gender?

 - event staff: Have event stewards/staff received equality-related training (e.g. helping disabled and older people)?
 Will your staff and volunteers be briefed on the best way to include disabled people, or deal with other needs at the event?

 - support: Have you taken into account that many disabled people will have a paid carer accompanying them?
 At ticketed events, it is best to allow the carer to accompany them without charge.

 - communications: Your communications need to allow everyone who wants to participate to have access to information and not be disadvantaged by the way you communicate.
-For example, is your material printed in a clear typeface, using a reasonable font size and in an easy to understand layout?
+For example, is your material printed in a clear typeface, using reasonable font size and in an easy-to-understand layout?
 Do people have more than one way to gather information about the event?
 It is good practice to have a telephone number to call for those who are visually impaired.
-Dependent on your event, are you able to offer services, such as British Sign Language interpreters, captioning, touch tours, audio descriptions, translations?
+Dependent on your event, are you able to offer services, such as British Sign Language interpreters, captioning, touch tours, audio descriptions, and translations?